Synerty/peek-core-search/README.rst

 =================
-UnifiedSearch Plugin 1
+Search Plugin 1
 =================

-This is a Peek Plugin, from the unifiedSearch.
+This is a Peek Plugin, from the search.